The following article originally ran on LDS Living in September 2014.

 2. Ask Questions

 “If there’s a friendship concern you want to communicate to your child, start by asking questions about the friendship,” Hanks says.
 “Questions like, ‘What do you like most about Josh?’
-‘What’s the most difficult part of being friends with Josh?’
+‘What’s the most difficult part of being friends with Jane?’
 ‘What kinds of things do you do together?’
 After you get a good feel for your child’s experience in the friendship, then you can express your concerns to your child.”

 She adds, “Open-ended questions in a spirit of curiosity often work well.
-Something like, ‘I’ve noticed that when you and Josh play together at our house, you seem to let him make most of the decisions.
+Something like, ‘I’ve noticed that when you and Kyle play together at our house, you seem to let him make most of the decisions.
 Why do you think that is?’”

 3. Talk Parent to Parent